peterjc/thapbi-pict/docs/introduction.rst

 - **Read report**.
 Table of unique sequences as rows, and samples as columns, with read counts (sequence abundance) as values.
 Includes any species classification and the sequences themselves as additional columns.
-Can include sample metadata as additional rows.
+Can include sample metadata as additional header rows.
 - **Edit graph**.
 Represents all the unique sequences in the sample (plus optionally all those in the reference database) as nodes with edges between them for edit distance (solid black lines for 1bp, dashed grey for 2bp, and